-JAMES HALL, DRAPER AND TAILOR, Indianapolis, Indiana, would respectfully inform the trade generally throughout the state, that he is the duly authorized agent for Scott & Wilson's Mirror of Fashion, System of Cutting, &c.
-Terms as follows: Report, monthly Mirror per year, \$6.00 do do do six months, 3.00
+JAMES HALL, DRAPER & TAILOR, Indianapolis,

+Ia. would respectfully inform the trade generally throughout the state, that he is the duly authorized agent for Scott & Wilson's Mirror of Fashion, System of Cutting, &c.
+Terms as follows: Report, monthly Mirror per year, \$6 00 do do six months, 3 00

-System of cutting garments, 10.00
+System of cutting garments, 10 00

-Patent Square and Scales, 5.00
+Patent Square and Scales, 5 00

 The above articles, together with Shears, Tape Measures, Advertising Cards, and any article of Trimmings may be had by order with a remittance accompanying the amount ordered.
-The system for cutting, square and scales, with Reports and Mirror one half year, can be had for Fifteen Dollars, payable in advance.
+The system for cutting, square and scales, with Report and Mirror one half year, can be had for Fifteen Dollars, payable in advance.
 All letters on the subject must be post paid to receive attention, unless enclosing a remittance.
-J. 25.
-3taw.
+June 18 3m

-NEW CASH STORE.
+NEW CASH STORE,